 In 1951, 224 Collingwood St. was purchased by Mrs Lucy Alborn, a young widow.
 The garden was smaller than the original as it had been subdivided, and the house had been renovated inside but it still retained many of the original exterior features admired by Mrs Alborn when she walked past as a child.
 Her daughter tells the story that her mother on hearing the cottage was for sale couldn't resist having a look at it and in spite of having already bought a section on a nearby hillside, fell in love with the cottage and consequently bought it to the delight of her two young children.
 Mrs Alborn looked after the cottage and garden lovingly for 54 years.

 Warwick House (formerly Sunnyside), 64 Brougham St (8) has huge wrought iron gates (still showing their makers' name from London).
-The property has a Historic Places Trust Registration, is privately owned and now used as a boutique bed and breakfast.
+The property has a Heritage New Zealand List Category 2 rating, is privately owned and now used as a boutique bed and breakfast.
 Architecturally, Warwick House is one of the finest and largest examples of early Victorian Gothic Revivalism still remaining in New Zealand and was built for Alfred Fell.